ZakSN/m2cpu/doc/microcode_generator.md

 ./gen_ucode microcode_states > ucode_gen.vhd
 ```

-the microcode state source files are: `tools/microcode_generator/microcode_states` and `tools/microcode_generator/microcode_states_commented`. the two files contain the same data, however `gen_ucode` doesn't parse comments so the commented file is for convenience only.
-(If I was smarter I'd use the c preprocessor to strip it).
+the microcode state source file is: `tools/microcode_generator/microcode_states`. lines that begin with a `#` are ignored during VHDL generation.

 the source for `gen_ucode` is `gen_ucode.cpp`